SkykekDevs/skykek-engine/docs/spec.md

 ### Names

- Names for properties, methods, parameters, and classes can contain lowercase letters (a-z), uppercase letters (A-Z), digits (0-9), and underscores (\_).
+ Names can contain lowercase letters (a-z), uppercase letters (A-Z), digits (0-9), and underscores (\_).

- The first character of a property name, a method name, or a parameter name must be a lowercase letter or an underscore.
+ A _lowercase_ name is a name whose first character is a lowercase letter or an underscore.

     i
     infoAboutMe
     askQuestion
     _a

- The first character of a class name must be an uppercase letter.
+ An _uppercase_ name is a name whose first character is an uppercase letter.

     SomeClassName

- Relative class names are supported through the `@` prefix.
-For example, in a class named `Sports`, `@` is equivalent to `Sports` and `@Team` is equivalent to `SportsTeam`.

 ### Keywords